signorpipo/wle-consolevr/README.md

   - Some messages are not intercepted, probably because they are printed directly onto the browser console without using the console functions
   - If you override the browser console, the link in the browser console related to the position of the log in the code will always refer to the Console VR component
   - When printing an array, all "," substrings are replaced with ", " to add a space between elements, this could also add an extra space to a string stored inside the array if it contains a "," character
+  - To avoid filling up the memory, old messages are removed from the Console VR widget after a while
+    - If you have scrolled to look at a specific message and then the message suddenly change it could be because it was removed
+    - You can change how many messages are kept in the `console_vr_widget_setup.js` script

 ## How to import
 To import the marvelous Console VR you have to: